neeleshapatil/DBMS-Information/README.md

 # Alternate Key
 As stated above, a table can have multiple choices for a primary key; however, it can choose only one.
 So, all the keys which did not become the primary Key are called alternate keys.

+# Composite Key
+A key that has more than one attributes is known as composite key.
+The attributes in the set may not be unique when considered separately.
+However, when taken all together, they will ensure uniqueness.

 #
 |Emp_Id |	Emp_Number |	Emp_Name
 |------ |----------  |    --------